-The MINI Countryman is a quirky looking, fun to drive SUV, which has proved a hit with UK buyers
+The MINI Countryman is a quirky-looking, fun-to-drive SUV that has proved to be a hit with UK buyers

 Plus, the Countryman’s chunkier looks aren’t just for show.
 It’s more practical than the standard MINI hatch thanks to a bigger boot, and there’s plenty of space for four adults on the inside.
-What’s more, the jacked-up suspension and optional ALL4 four-wheel-drive system means the Countryman can also be taken off-road.
-It's worth noting though, that it’s not as good as the Mazda CX-5 in this field.
+What’s more, the tall suspension and optional ALL4 four-wheel drive system means the Countryman can also be taken off-road.
+However, it’s not as good as the Mazda CX-5 in that way.

 Behind the wheel of the Countryman, it’s evident that MINI has dug deep to try and capture the hatch’s sparkling handling.
 While its extra ride height and bulkier dimensions mean it’s not quite as fun to drive as its little brother, it’s still enjoyable and is particularly good in town.

 None of the engines are bad, so buyers will be happy with their choice.
 The racy Cooper S produces 187bhp and can go from 0-62mph in 7.5 seconds.
 The quickest car in the Countryman range, the JCW, uses the same engine as the Cooper S, but with power upped to 215bhp.